Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 11. KEEN: Blending Global Materials with American Manufacturing

-Outdoor footwear and lifestyle company KEEN was founded by Martin Keen in Alameda, California, but later relocated to Portland, Oregon, where it is still headquartered.
+KEEN, an outdoor footwear and lifestyle company, was founded by Martin Keen in Alameda, California, but later relocated to Portland, Oregon, where it is still headquartered.

 The company initially produced footwear for sailing and other outdoor recreation activities.
-Still, it later expanded to a variety of styles, including casual and cold-weather footwear and safety work footwear, as well as bags and clothing.
+However, it later expanded to a variety of styles, including casual and cold-weather footwear, safety work footwear, bags, and clothing.

-While not all Keen shoes are made in America, the company is making an effort to bring footwear manufacturing back to the USAWhile not all Keen shoes are made in America, the company is making an effort to bring footwear manufacturing back to the USA (Credit: Sorbis / Shutterstock)
+While not all Keen shoes are made in America, the company is making an effort to bring footwear manufacturing back to the USA (Credit: Sorbis / Shutterstock)

 Although Keen’s materials are sourced globally, its factory, located less than five minutes from the brand’s Portland headquarters, is manned by local craftsmen.